coveooss/terraform-provider-launchdarkly/README.md

 Have a look at the `main.tf` file for a sample configuration using the provider.

 #### Importing resources
-Using the command `import` you need to follow the following syntax.
+Using the command `import` you need to follow this syntax.

 For resources `environment` and `feature_flag` :
 You need 2 values in the resource import ID separated by `:` .